How to Reduce Urea Levels in Blood with Diet?

 Answer:

-Fibre is a crucial component of a balanced diet.
-It plays an important role in reducing blood urea.
+It plays a vital role in reducing blood urea.
 This is because it can help the absorption of protein.
 When you have enough fibre in your diet, it can indirectly help reduce urea levels.
 Fibre acts as a bulking agent for a healthy bowel.
-By supporting proper digestion and elimination, fibre helps the body eliminate waste products.
+Thus, fibre helps the body eliminate waste products.
 They include urea.
 So you should eat fibre-rich foods.
-They are whole grains, fruits, and vegetables for reducing blood urea levels with diet.

 7. Question: